BeatTogether/BeatTogether.Quest/README.md

 ## Installation

+To install, Download the latest mod from our releases.
+[Click Here](https://github.com/pythonology/BeatTogether.Quest/releases)

+After downloading, upload the .zip to BMBF on the upload tab of the web interface.

 ## Custom Song Support
 Customs are built-in with this plugin.
 If you have the matching beatmap with other players inside your lobby prior to a session you can freely play with them with that custom song!
 In the future, this will definitely change and include a SongLoader.
 Thus skipping the requirement of needing to download the beatmap prior to the session.